nicnolen/README-generator/README.md

   ![GitHub License](https://img.shields.io/badge/license-MIT-important)

   ## Description
-  cool buddy
+  cool project

   ## Installation Instructions
-  install this
+  install

   ## Usage Instructions
-  use this
+  use

   ## License
   Permission to use this application is granted under the MIT license.
   Click on the link for more information: [License Information](https://opensource.org/licenses/MIT)

   ## How To Contribution
-  Contribute!
+  contribute

   ## Testing
   npm test